ICML20-5830/SGCN/README.md

 Experiments are produced on Pubmed, Flickr, Reddit, and PPi dataset.
 Dataset can be download from [Google drive](https://drive.google.com/drive/folders/1qrFuQOxrbaDziJFeEkpAiXmL_C8dlk3K?usp=sharing).

 ## Usage
-Execute the following scripts (`run.sh`) to reproduce the result in the paper:
+Execute the following scripts (`run.sh`) to reproduce the result in the paper.

 ```bash
 # create folders that save experiment results and datasets